 Culture (fairs and festivals) and traditions

 Recognized as a culturally vibrant city, Jaipur’s culture is a perfect blend of modern and conventional traditions.
-Even if it has been transformed to a metropolitan hub, it still retains its royalty through its striking customs and traditions.
-Even the local fairs and festivals reflect the vibrant culture of the Pink city.
+Even if it has been transformed into a metropolitan hub, it still retains its royalty through its striking customs and traditions.
+Even the local fairs and festivals reflect the vibrant culture of Pink city.
 Some of the well-known fairs and festivals celebrated here are:

 - Elephant Festival is celebrated in the month of February or March at Jaipur Polo grounds.
 The elephant festival is usually celebrated on the day of Holi, wherein beautifully decorated elephants entertain the spectators.
 The elephants are assembled at the stadium for polo matches or royal processions.
 To add galore to the festival, there are also arrangements for dance performances and Rajasthan folk music.